DevExpress-Examples/blazor-editable-grid-with-expandoobject/README.md

 }
 ```

-Add [DxGrid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) component to the [page](CS/Expando/Components/Pages/Index.razor) and bind it to the previously created `ExpandoObject` list.
-Attach event handlers to the corresponding grid properties.
+Add our Blazor Grid ([DxGrid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid)) component to the [page](CS/Expando/Components/Pages/Index.razor) and bind it to the `ExpandoObject` list.
+Attach event handlers to corresponding grid properties.

 Add a custom [CellEditTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.CellEditTemplate) to each column to bind an inline editor to the `ExpandoObject` through `IDictionary<string, object>`.